Cherreads

 "Did your parents name you that?" she quickly retorted.

 As he spoke he seemed to notice some passer-by staring up at the two of them from down below.
-He promptly flipped them off, to her entertainment.
+To her entertainment he promptly flipped them off, but she remained intrigued by his answer.

-"So… where are you from?" she asked again.
+"Oh… where are you from, though?" she asked again.
 "If you don't know what Shimmer is, then I know you're not from around here."

 "Don't worry about it…" he grunted, to her disappointment.
 He stood back up, after a moment.
-"Why were you followin' me, anyway…?"
+"Why were you followin' me back there anyway…?"

 Irritatingly, her face began to flush.
 "I don't know," she shrugged, "I saw you flatten those two guards…"

 He didn't stop eyeing her.
-"Like, you live there or something?"
+"Oh… you live there or something?"

 "No…" she said, but stopped at that.
-She couldn't quite understand how he was making her out to sound like the foolish one…
+She couldn't really understand how he was making her out to sound like the odd one…

 Unless he was pitying her, he seemed to take well to her meaning, as the corner of his lips curled into a smirk.

-"Y'know, now that I think about it," he said, "I reckon I have been there before… I'm not so sure those folks would welcome me back."
+"Y'know, now that I think about it," he said, "I reckon I have been there before… I don't know— got a feeling those folks wouldn't be eager to welcome me back…"

 Her mind was sent racing by his statement, but he soon reeled her back.
-"Maybe we can meet here again, if I ain't busy…"
+"Could meet you here again, if I ain't busy…"

 "Oh, okay," she replied, feeling an unwelcome thudding against her chest.
 "Like, tomorrow…?"

-As he prepared to launch himself, the outline of his flexed back and shoulder muscles had become distractingly visible through the thin material of his top, but she was glad not to have turned away; without another word, he performed a near thirty-foot lateral jump over to the adjacent building, about as effortlessly as she'd observed him scaling the wall earlier.
+His next movement did nothing to damage that conviction; without another word, he performed a near thirty-foot lateral jump over to the adjacent building, about as effortlessly as she'd observed him scaling the wall earlier.

 She hadn't at all expected him to turn back after his landing, to catch her staring at him stupidly, with her teeth pressed upon her bottom lip.
-He might have been far enough away and positioned well enough in the gloom not to have noticed, she told herself while her cheeks began to flush.
-Though, she wouldn't have put past him the idea that he might possess night-sight, with those gold, animal eyes of his.
+He might have been far enough away and positioned well enough in the gloom not to have noticed, she told herself while her cheeks began to flush again.
+Though, she wouldn't have put past him the idea that he might possess night-sight, with those yellow animal eyes of his.

-Even as she turned from him, she conjured up an image in which he would amusedly huff and march off mysteriously, disappearing into the night, eventually allowing his bound-up shoulders to sink back down beside his chest once he was certain he was alone.
+Even as she hastily turned from him, she conjured up an image in which he would do the same, marching off and disappearing into the night as mysteriously as he'd emerged, eventually allowing his bound-up shoulders to sink down to rest beside his chest once he was certain he was alone.

-The image remained in her head the entire way back.
+The vision played over in her head the entire way back.